Quick Read

 For females, this looks like freedom to embrace their bodies without shame, whether that means breastfeeding in public, wearing what they choose, or expressing their sexuality on their own terms.

-The role males play in this is equally as important.
+The role males play in this is equally important.
 Recognizing that breast sexualization is largely a product of social conditioning can foster respect.
 While attraction is natural, the knowledge that breasts are not genitalia, and their primary function remains deeply tied to nourishment, must be understood.

 Instead of continuing the cycle of sexualization, sensationalization, and stigmatization, we must strive to break out of this pattern and work toward a future that is safe, respectful, and empowering for all.